 - British teaspoons are 5.9ml, which is larger than the average 5ml for other countries.
 You can use slightly less per tsp, or just use the 5.9ml worth for a slightly higher yield.

-- For a milder taco seasoning, use less chilli and use a milder variety, like Kashmiri chilli powder.
+- For a milder taco seasoning, use less chilli and use a milder variety like Kashmiri chilli powder.
 Personally, I use 1 teaspoon Kashmiri chilli.
 You can always add more chilli to the finished dish, but you can’t take it out.

 - My recipe uses more paprika than most.
 This is because the taste of smoked paprika really adds a lot to vegetarian and vegan dishes, but also so that you can adjust the chilli content up or down as your spice preferences allow.

-- However, Monash has recently (as of May 2024) updated the entry for smoked paprika on their app.
+- However, Monash has semi-recently (as of May 2024) updated the entry for smoked paprika on their app.
 Smoked paprika contains moderate amounts of fructose in 5g serves, which is approximately 2 1/2 teaspoons.
 I recommend either using half regular and half smoked paprika or all regular paprika and some liquid smoke, if you have it.
 This is of particular importance if you malabsorb fructose and/or you intend to serve the tacos with a higher fructose ingredients (like tomatoes).

 - Tajin is optional but it has citric acid, which really brings a fresh vibrancy to the seasoning.
 If you don’t have tajin but you do have citric acid or amchoor powder, use a pinch of either, to taste.
 If not, no worries.
 It will still taste good.